 Solid polymer

 Materials that have a solid polymer-based film or coating (with high resistance to water penetration) are also used.
-Thin hydrophilic films are utilized because water vapor permeability rates through such kind of films depend on their thickness as thicker hydrophilic films are more permeable to liquids.
+Thin hydrophilic films are commonly utilized, as the permeability of water vapor through such films depends on their thickness.
+Thicker hydrophilic films tend to be more permeable to liquids.

-The transmission of moisture vapor is achieved thanks to molecular diffusion as the moisture is absorbed by the hydrophilic membrane or coating, diffused through the film, and released on the other side.
-The process is illustrated in the figure below.
-The Sympatex membrane is among the representatives of this type of WBF.
-The membrane is climate-neutral and fully recyclable and contains no PTFEs and no PFCs.
-The German brand (Sympatex) has gained popularity among sports and protective workwear brands because of the excellent high-tech functional and environmentally friendly technology it offers.
+The transmission of moisture vapor is achieved through molecular diffusion, where moisture is absorbed by the hydrophilic membrane or coating, diffused through the film, and released on the other side.
+This process is illustrated in the figure below.
+The Sympatex membrane is a notable example of this type of waterproof breathable fabric.
+The membrane is climate-neutral, fully recyclable, and does not contain PTFEs or PFCs.
+The German brand Sympatex has gained popularity among sports and protective workwear brands due to its excellent high-tech functionality and environmentally friendly technology.
 Understandably, Sympatex is much more popular on the European market for waterproof breathable clothing and footwear.
-There’s a wide range of premium outdoor products equipped with the Sympatex membrane.
+There is a wide range of premium outdoor products equipped with the Sympatex membrane.
 Among them:

 Figure 2: The mechanism of moisture transmission at hydrophilic structures